romanpauk/dingo/docs/architecture/containers.md

 singular requests, and a missing child dependency can be resolved from the parent graph.

-Local `bindings<...>` on a registration are different: they describe the private dependencies used while building that registered type.
-For a single dependency, the local binding is checked before the host container.
-For a dependency collection, local matches and host matches are merged.
-If the local binding set does not provide a dependency, resolution falls back to the host container.
+Local `bindings<...>` on a registration declare the static part of that registration's child container.
+Runtime bindings added through the returned proxy live in the same child.
+Singular resolution checks that child before the root container, while collection resolution merges the child's static and runtime matches with root matches.

 ## Direct Construction